Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 ![Home Page](/images/Home_page/3.png)
 ## About me

 I'm currently pursuing my bachelor's degree in Data Science and Artificial Intelligence at IIIT Naya Raipur.
-I love writing codes to train Deep Learning and Machine Learning models.
+I love writing code to train Deep Learning and Machine Learning models.
 You can find me mostly active on Twitter and Github.
 Other than that, I also enjoy teaching, interacting and directing newcomers in the field.

 *The main motive of this blog is to help me document my learnings.*